Calcipotriol/ Betamethasone Dipropionate Ointment

 Limit intentional sun exposure.
 Use sunscreen or protective clothing when outdoors.

-Occlusion may enhance systemic absorption and increase adverse effect risk.
+Occlusion may enhance systemic absorption and increase the risk of adverse effects.
 Only use under medical advice.

 Abrupt discontinuation may trigger flares.
-Gradual tapering recommended after improvement.
+Gradual tapering is recommended after improvement.

 Allow at least 30 minutes between application of other topical agents.
 Avoid concurrent irritants or astringents.